thegoodearth918/tsurutarou/README.md

-- 👀 I’m interested in C, Go, Python, PHP.
+- 👀 I’m interested in C, Go, Solidity, Python.
-- 📫 How to reach me... simple communication anytime to bigrocks89@outlook.com
+- 📫 How to reach me... simple communication anytime to ctrlmind819@gmail.com